ceciliosanchez/ceciliosanchez.github.io/README.md

 ## Description

-I compiled here miscellaneous work samples while I was studyng and practicing JavaScript coding.
-Hence, this shows as a portfolio to showcase my skill-set to potential clients.
+This portfolio presents a collection of diverse work samples from my time studying and practicing JavaScript coding, serving as a showcase of my skills to prospective clients.

 ## Support